Estimating the Effect of Central Bank Independence on Inflation Using Longitudinal Targeted Maximum Likelihood Estimation: Methodological Framework

 \subsection{On the distinction between the causal and statistical model}

 Estimating causal effects cannot be established from data alone but requires additional structural (i.e. causal) assumptions about the data\--gen\-erating process.
 Therefore, any causal analysis comes with both a structural (i.e. causal) and a statistical model.
-The former can be represented by a directed acyclic graph (DAG), encodes conditional independence assumptions and is logically equivalent to a (non-parametric) structural equation framework.
+The former can be represented by a directed acyclic graph (DAG), which encodes conditional independence assumptions and is logically equivalent to a (non-parametric) structural equation framework.
 Ideally, the structural model is supported by knowledge from the literature.
 The statistical model encodes assumptions about the family of possible observed data distributions associated with the DAG, with the ultimate aim to estimate post-intervention distributions and quantities.
 With doubly robust effect estimation, any parametric assumptions are typically eschewed to avoid model mis-specification; and to incorporate machine learning while retaining valid inference.
-In our framework and analyses below, we proceed as follows: we start with minimal assumptions with respect to both causal and statistical model (Sections \ref{sec:methods_stat_model} and \ref{sec:methods_causal_model}), i.e. we don't impose any parametric restrictions on the statistical model and require for the causal model only that variables can be affected by the past, and not the future.
-In our analysis in Section \ref{sec:data_data}, we then make more detailed assumptions: first, we encode our structural assumptions in a directed acyclic graph (Figure \ref{fig:DAG}) and support this model with references from the economic literature (Appendix).
-In the statistical model, we use the above likelihood factorization and targeted maximum likelihood estimation with super learning, to avoid any overly restrictive parametric assumptions.
+In our framework and analyses below, we proceed as follows: for the causal model, we begin with the basic assumption that variables can be affected by the past, but not the future (Section \ref{sec:methods_causal_model}).
+In our analysis in Section \ref{sec:data_data}, we then make more detailed assumptions with respect to the causal model: we encode our structural assumptions in a DAG (Figure \ref{fig:DAG}) and support this model with references from the economic literature (Appendix).
+For the statistical model, we first don't impose any parametric restrictions on the statistical model (Section \ref{sec:methods_stat_model}).
+In the analysis (Section \ref{sec:data_data}), we then use the above likelihood factorization and targeted maximum likelihood estimation with super learning, to avoid any overly restrictive parametric assumptions.